Cost of living help guide

 The UK is amid a cost of living crisis.
 Prices are rising at rates we haven't seen since the 1970s – energy, broadband, water, council tax, food, fuel and more.
-This is a guide to surviving this situation, and to explain why, here's MoneySavingExpert.com founder Martin Lewis...
+This is a guide to saving cash to get yourself through this situation, and to explain why, here's MoneySavingExpert.com founder Martin Lewis...

 For some there is sadly no route to cut expenditure below income; that fix will need political intervention.
 For others, we need a collective endeavour, to work together to take financial pressures off where we can.
 And that is partly behind this guide.